facebook/docusaurus/docs/getting-started-installation.md

 ## Installing Docusaurus

-We have created an easy script that will get all of the infrastructure set up for you:
+We have created a helpful script that will get all of the infrastructure set up for you:

 1. Ensure you have the latest version of [Node](https://nodejs.org/en/download/) installed.
 We also recommend you install [Yarn](https://yarnpkg.com/en/docs/install) as well.

     > You have to be on Node >= 8.x and Yarn >= 1.5.

-1. Create a project, if none exists, and change your directory to this project's root.
+2. Create a project, if none exists, and change your directory to this project's root.

     You will be creating the docs in this directory.
 The root directory may contain other files.
 The Docusaurus installation script will create two new